 - DUI penalties in Shasta County

 Call Us For Help…

-If you or a loved one is charged with a second DUI and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is charged with a second DUI offense and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We create attorney-client relationships throughout the state.